Better Process Can Be Better Business – Sensible Service Management Part 1

 Not familiar with GoToAssist Service Desk?
 GoToAssist Service Desk lets support teams easily and efficiently manage, track and resolve issues.
 Remove support complexities with a robust, cloud-based service desk tool that’s simple to deploy, simple to use and is based on the ITIL framework.
 GoToAssist Service Desk is part of an integrated IT solution that combines ticketing with remote support and monitoring.

-The GoToAssist integrated toolset solution combines remote support with service desk and monitoring; delivering easy access to key support functions from one interface.
-All products seamlessly work together for added support efficiencies and data sharing.
-Choose one, two or all three GoToAssist products to remove support complexities, drive efficiencies and reduce costs.
-Using all three together makes it simple for IT pros to identify, ticket and resolve issues.
+The GoToAssist integrated toolset solution combines remote support with service desk; delivering easy access to key support functions from one interface.
+All products seamlessly work together for added support and data sharing.
+Choose either GoToAssist products to remove support complexities, drive efficiencies and reduce costs.
+Using remote support and service desk together makes it simple for IT pros to identify, ticket and resolve issues.

 - Use Remote Support to deliver technical assistance to PC, Mac & mobile device users.